richard-porter/ai-collaboration-field-guide/README.md

 |[4](sovereign-thinking-tools/tool-04-constraint-inversion-engine.md)  |**Constraint Inversion Engine**  |Blocked by assumptions — tests whether constraints are structural, cultural, or imagined|
 |[5](sovereign-thinking-tools/tool-05-reverse-telescope.md)            |**Reverse Telescope**            |Can’t see the shape — changes scale until a familiar pattern becomes visible            |

 Tool 6 (Negative Space Mapper) has its own implementation repository: [negative-space-mapper](https://github.com/richard-porter/negative-space-mapper).

+Tools 47–48 (Cascade Failure Detector, Conrad) are documented in the full index.
+Conrad (Tool 48) is a pre-decision consequence simulator for building judgment before experience provides it — the developmental counterpart to the Cascade Failure Detector’s structural diagnostics.

-The full 41-tool index is maintained in [`sovereign-thinking-tools/README.md`](sovereign-thinking-tools/README.md).
+The full 48-tool index is maintained in [`sovereign-thinking-tools/README.md`](sovereign-thinking-tools/README.md).

 -----

 ## A Note on Who Wrote This